greg-raven/Department-21/_posts/2009-10-16-idiot-sightings.md

 layout: post
 ---

 We had to have the garage door repaired.
-The Sears repairman told us that one of our problems was that we did not have a ‘large enough’ motor on the opener.
+The Sears repairman told us that one of our problems was that we did not have a “large enough” motor on the opener.

 I thought for a minute, and said that we had the largest one Sears made at that time, a &frac12; horsepower.
 He shook his head and said, “Lady, you need a &frac14; horsepower.”

 I responded that &frac12; was larger than &frac14;.

-He said, “NO, it’s not.
+He said, “No, it’s not.
 Four is larger than two.”

 We haven’t used Sears repair since.

 ---

 My daughter and I went through the McDonald’s take-out window and I gave the clerk a $5 bill.
 Our total was $4.25, so I also handed her a quarter.
 She said, “You gave me too much money.”

 I said, “Yes I know, but this way you can just give me a dollar bill back.”

 She sighed and went to get the manager who asked me to repeat my request.
 I did so, and he handed me back the quarter, and said “We’re sorry but we cannot do that kind of thing.”

 The clerk then proceeded to give me back $1 and 75 cents in change.

 Do not confuse the clerks at McD’s.